Human Development and Family Science

 Bachelor of Science in Human Development and Family Science

-The undergraduate program in Human Development and Family Science prepares students for careers as professionals in human service, non-profit and public service professions.
-Through coursework and in-the-field opportunities students learn an in-depth understanding of human and family relationships across a lifespan.
+The human development major for undergraduate students prepares you for a career in human service, non-profit and public service.
+Coursework and field opportunities provide in-depth understanding of human and family relationships across a lifespan.
 Specializations include: adolescent/at-risk youth, aging studies, family/community human services, intimacy/sexuality studies, pre-medicine or social policy and population studies.

 An optional curriculum for doctoral students accredited by the Commission on Accreditation for Marriage and Family Therapy Education.
 This scholar-clinician model places heavier emphasis on research and scholarship than clinical work, readying students to train others to become clinical researchers and scholars.

 In this 13-credit hour specialization, learn about obesity sciences from experts within multiple disciplines throughout the university to address this epidemic from biological, psychological, social and relational perspectives.

 Get advanced training in data analysis and quantitative research to elevate your graduate-level research programs.
 You are exposed to cross-disciplinary methodologies and research paradigms and complete an independent, advanced quantitative research project resulting in a paper suitable for submission for publication.

 Applied Developmental Science (ADS) is a multidisciplinary field of social-science research that seeks to integrate basic science and developmental theory with applied science on practices, policies and programs.
 The specialization is complementary to students’ experiences in their focal discipline, as it is designed to help students explore linkages among developmental research and practice and policy applications.